symfony/symfony-docs/components/css_selector.rst

 Why Use CSS selectors?
 ~~~~~~~~~~~~~~~~~~~~~~

-When you're parsing an HTML or an XML document, by far the most powerful
+When you are parsing an HTML or an XML document, by far the most powerful
 method is `XPath`_.

 XPath expressions are incredibly flexible, so there is almost always an